 Contaminants of emerging concern (CECs) are increasingly being detected in surface water.
 (CECs) are made up of three general groups, endocrine disrupting compounds, pharmaceuticals, and personal care products.
 These compounds and potential contaminants are not currently regulated by the federal government because their toxicity is not well understood.
-Collecting wastewater with sewers and treating at a centralized treatment location allows the opportunity to treat wastewater for CEC's as they are better understood and future treatment technologies are developed.
+Collecting wastewater with sewers and treating at a centralized treatment location allows the opportunity to treat wastewater for CECs as they are better understood and future treatment technologies are developed.

 The Town's wastewater planning has included detailed studies of ponds 3 acres or larger throughout the Town.
 Through those studies, there is extensive water data for 12 ponds in the Three Bays Watershed.
-Pond classification of these ponds is shown in Table 5-8.
+Pond classification of these ponds is shown in Table 5-12 and Table 5-13.

 Ultra-Shallow Shallow Deep

-0 to 2.1m 2.1 to 8.6m >8.6m
+0 to 2.1m 2.1 to 8.6m &gt;8.6m

-Oligotrophic Hamblin Pond
+Oligotrophic Mill Hamblin Pond Middle Pond

-Total P<0-12 (ug/l) Middle Pond

-Mesotrophic Bog Pond Patty's Pond Lovell's Pond
+Mesotrophic Bog Pond Lovell's Pond Mystic Lake

-Total P<12-24 (ug/l) Mystic Lake

-Eutrophic Little Pond Parker Pond
+Eutrophic Little Pond Parker Pond Eagle Pond Muddy Pond Long Pond

-Total P<24-96 (ug/l) Eagle Pond

-Muddy Pond

-Long Pond

-Sam's Pond

 Hypereutrophic

-Table 5-8: Three Bays Watershed Pond classification
+Table 5-12: Three Bays Watershed Pond classification 2009